German bierhaus in converted Preston bank building could be told 'nein'

 But the council's environmental health department has raised concerns over noise affecting residential properties above and next door.

-And because a noise impact assessment required by officers failed to answer those concerns, committee members will be urged to throw the plans out.
+And because a noise impact assessment required by officers failed to answer those concerns, the plans have been thrown out.

-"It is considered that the occupiers of the adjacent building would be subjected to undue noise levels arising from the use of the proposed premises," says the report.
+"It is considered that the occupiers of the adjacent building would be subjected to undue noise levels arising from the use of the proposed premises," says a report by officers.

 The application for a bar was submitted back in the summer by Mr Jack Wilson from Cottam.
-But hold-ups over noise worries have delayed a decision until this week.
+But hold-ups over noise worries delayed a decision.

-Now, if the plan has to be shelved because planning permission is refused, all 70 supporters who have pledged donations have been promised they will get their money back.
+Now, unless the applicant can submit new evidence to change the council's mind, all 70 supporters who have pledged donations have been promised they will get their money back.

-A statement has been issued by Bier Box on social media saying the planning process has been "long, challenging and at times very opaque."
+A statement was issued by Bier Box on social media saying the planning process has been "long, challenging and at times very opaque."

 "It recently came to light that objections have been received from two neighbouring buildings and Environmental Health have requested a number of costly noise assessments and reports.